-Congratulations to Pat who is the AAUW Agent of Change for 2009.
+Congratulations to Pat who was the AAUW Agent of Change for 2009.

 In principle and practice, AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability, or class.

 The list of ¡Adelante!
 Books of the Month 2013-14 is now available!

 See the AAUW International Affairs Committee's Reading List!

 Reading Rockets' Books Gift Guide - Share your love for books by giving the best in children's literature.
 Published for the holidays, but useful all year long, Reading Rockets' 2010 Books as Gifts Guide makes it easy to find great books kids will enjoy.
 This year's list was carefully crafted by Reading Rockets' children's literature expert and is a delightful range of nonfiction and fiction books for ages 0-9.
 Use it for easy online shopping or download and take it with you to your favorite bookstore.

 Download the AAUW-St. Lawrence County's 2010 Books on Women's History for Young Readers here for your gift giving and reading needs in the next year!

 Read about our AAUW-sponsored 2009 50 Books for 50 Years: Sharing Women's History With a New Generation of Readers Download the 50 Books list here!